davidmyersdev/website/ckj93dwn604i9pzs12b7kbw4e.md

-## An alternative Markdown editor component for Vue
+## An alternative markdown editor component for Vue

 [![](https://raw.githubusercontent.com/voraciousdev/octo/master/lib/vue-markdown-editor/images/screenshot.png)](https://github.com/voraciousdev/octo/tree/master/lib/vue-markdown-editor)

-One of the biggest challenges I faced while building [Octo](https://github.com/voraciousdev/octo) was the Markdown editor.
-When it comes to implementing a Markdown text input, there is usually one way to go about it: a **plain text** input field with an optional **preview** mode.
+One of the biggest challenges I faced while building [Octo](https://github.com/voraciousdev/octo) was the markdown editor.
+When it comes to implementing a markdown text input, there is usually one way to go about it: a **plain text** input field with an optional **preview** mode.
 This approach obviously works, but the experience can be a bit clunky when writing larger bodies of content.

 In this article, we will cover an alternative approach that - while being a bit heavier - offers a smoother user experience for the author.
 This will be accomplished with a standalone Vue component called [vue-markdown-editor](https://github.com/voraciousdev/octo/tree/master/lib/vue-markdown-editor) (MIT-licensed) which was extracted from the core of [Octo](https://github.com/voraciousdev/octo).
+This component acts as a plain text input, but it renders headers, syntax highlighting, and images in place.
+This is especially helpful for overall readability and catching syntax errors without interrupting focus by switching between edit and preview panels.
+Feel free to try it out at [octo.app](https://octo.app)!

 ## Create a new Vue project

 To kick things off, we need to create a new Vue project.
 We will create a _bare_ project with the `-b` flag and use the _default_ presets with the `-d` flag.
+The default preset uses `yarn`, but the snippets below will include the corresponding `npm` commands as well.

 ```shell
 # create and open the project